DavidRConnell/latex_documentation/README.md

 		\inputappendix[optional name]{filename}
 	\end{document}

-This changes tells LaTeX to start numbering new sections as appendices.

 ### Generating floats

-If the MATLAB and/or python files have been installed plots can be saved as tikz figures and matrices and numpy arrays can be saved in LaTeX table format.
+If the MATLAB and/or python files have been installed plots can be saved as tikz figures, and matrices and numpy arrays can be saved in LaTeX table format.
 These files are saved to the figures and tables subdirectories respectively within the provided LaTeX project.